syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Customize default Effects option

-Customize a effect types using `EffectTypes` property in `ImageEditorToolbarSettings` class.
+You can show the required effect types alone in the effects toolbar by using the `EffectTypes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}